cyoung-sudo/fcc-local-weather-app/README.md

 ## Local Weather App

-An application that given you basic information about your local weather, built with React, JavaScript, and CSS.
+An application that gives you basic information about your local weather, built with React, JavaScript, and CSS.

 ## Screen Shots(s)